-- The arrangements for managing medicines at the service, including emergency medicines did not always keep patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal). - The provider had a range of appropriate policies, procedures and guidance accessible by staff.
-These were regularly reviewed and met local and national guidance.
+The arrangements for managing medicines at the service, including emergency medicines did not always keep patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).

-- The service had carried out recent medicines audits between January and March 2017 for the whole service to ensure prescribing was in accordance with best practice guidelines for safe prescribing.
-These audits were not completed, with one cycle being carried out, and as such did not demonstrate actions identified had been implemented or were effective in making improvements in prescribing and medicines management.
-We did see examples of individual GPs who had been contacted for feedback on their own high prescribing rates and were reminded of the service prescribing policies and procedures. - Blank prescription forms were securely stored in the out of hours service and there were systems in place to monitor their use. - The service did not hold stocks of controlled drugs (medicines that require extra checks and special storage because of their potential misuse). - Processes were in place for checking medicines, including those held at the service and also medicines bags for the out of hours vehicles.
+- The provider had a range of appropriate policies, procedures and guidance accessible by staff.
+These were regularly reviewed and met local and national guidance. - At this inspection we found the service had carried out recent medicines audits between January and March 2017 for the whole service to ensure prescribing was in accordance with best practice guidelines for safe prescribing.
+These audits were not completed, with one cycle being carried out and as such did not demonstrate actions identified had been implemented or were effective in making improvements in prescribing and medicines management.
+We did see examples of individual GP's who had been contacted for feedback on their own high prescribing rates and were reminded of the service prescribing policies and procedures. - Blank prescription forms were securely stored in the out of hours service and there were systems in place to monitor their use. - The service did not hold stocks of controlled drugs (medicines that require extra checks and special storage because of their potential misuse) however the provider did have standard operating procedures in place that set out how controlled drugs were prescribed and managed in accordance with the law and NHS England regulations. - Processes were in place for checking medicines, including those held at the service and also medicines bags for the out of hours vehicles.
+These were for a range of medical emergencies.
 Medicines were kept in cassettes which were sealed at the point of packaging.
 Cassettes were delivered to and collected from sites on a regular basis and as required.
 Cassettes carried an appropriate range of medicines based on the needs of patients using the service.
 Additional medicines were accessed through local pharmacies by patients if required.
 The service did not have an appropriate system for recording and auditing medicines dispensed from cassettes on home visits or from out of hours locations.
-The service recorded if medicines were dispensed on a check sheet that stayed with the cassette rather than using the appropriate prescription recording form as is required.
+The service recorded if medicines were dispensed on a check sheet that stayed with the cassette rather than by purple prescription as is required.
 The provider had recently reviewed this system and had procured the necessary prescriptions forms but had not yet implemented training and delivery of the improved system. - Arrangements were in place to ensure medicines carried in the out of hours vehicles were stored appropriately.